Large Language Models Suffer From Their Own Output: An Analysis of the Self-Consuming Training Loop: Experimental Setup

 \subsection{Data Cycles}

-We define a \textit{data cycle} as the way a dataset $\mathcal{D}_t$ is constructed in generation $t$ from the original data $\mathcal{D}_0$ and the generated data from the current and previous generations $\mathcal{S}_{1 \dots t}$.
+We define a \textit{data cycle} as the way a dataset $\mathcal{D}_t$ is constructed in generation $t$ from the original data $\mathcal{D}_0$, potential fresh data $\mathcal{F}_t$ from the original distribution, and the generated data from the current and previous generations $\mathcal{S}_{1 \dots t}$.
 This way of constructing a new dataset may vary and different data cycles are possible.
 In the image generation domain, previous work suggests that the self-consuming training loop is influenced by the data cycle being used \cite{alemohammad2023self}.
 Therefore, inspired by their work we conduct our experiments with the following four different data cycles (also depicted in Fig.~\ref{fig:data_cycles}):

 \textbf{Full Synthetic Data Cycle:} In the most extreme case of a self-consuming training loop a new model $\mathcal{M}_t$ is only trained on the generated data from the last generation so that $\mathcal{D}_{t-1} = \mathcal{S}_{t-1}$.
 We call this a \textit{full synthetic} data cycle.
 Normally, new datasets would still contain the original data when they are collected in practice.
 However, we can use this data cycle to study the most extreme changes in behavior of models from generation to generation.